 Experts recommend grooming your dog’s coat every few days, no matter what fur type or length.

 To get started, find a comb or brush that’s appropriate for your dog’s breed, size and fur type.
 Brushing gets rid of tangles, dander and dead skin cells, which is so important.

-For some dogs, however, a good ‘ol professional grooming session is needed from time to time, and that’s totally OK.
+For some dogs, however, a good ‘ol professional grooming session is needed from time to time.
+And that’s totally OK.
 Especially if your dog has a complicated coat.

 In addition to brushing, we also use a deshedding brush on our dog Toby.
 This strips out loose fur and leaves the coat nice and shiny.
 As a bonus, you’ll have less dog hair around the house!